-In the body of the function you can call a decision function using assign new to call and get the return value of the decision function.
-Thus, to test a decision function you create the input data and call the decision function.
+In the body of the test function you can call a decision function using assign new to call and get the return value of the decision function (in the body of the test function you create input facts, call a decision function, and validate the facts output from the decision function).
+A decision function call returns a List.
+Thus, to test a decision function in a test function you do the following: